 Good management involves scheduling meetings in advance because you avoid meeting clashes and employees in other time zones have the opportunity to prepare for the meeting request in time.
 If you do need to hold a last-minute meeting, you should be aware of everyone’s availability beforehand.

 A recommendation is to give your team the agenda in advance and also an opportunity to add items about the meeting topics, resources, examples, data, or presentations you'll be reviewing or discussing.
 Taking follow-up notes after meetings is also useful to make sure everyone has the same information.
-Google Calendar and Google notes is an easy way to handle thoughtful meeting schedules and share important topics.
+Google Calendar and Google Notes is an easy way to handle thoughtful meeting schedules and share important topics.

-At VirtualPostMail We Do The Following - Weekly 1:1s are always held within departments by managers with us.
+At VirtualPostMail We Do The Following - Weekly 1:1s are always held within departments by managers.
 Even if the 1:1s are short we do this because it is important to give and receive feedback and stay on top of things as a team.
 It keeps everyone on the same page with projects and focused on the same end goals.
 We highly recommend this on your remote team.

 Provide Access to All Tools